 Click Connect and the application will connect to the server and retrieve information about the corpora which are available.
-(If you have already saved results or you want to create DIY corpora offline, you can work offline.)
+(If you have already saved results or you want to create DIY corpora offline, you can click Work Offline.)

 Getting around